lasseslips/fft-core/README.md

 ### Other DSP Features
 This project could be extended to include additional DSP features such as convolution, correlation, and filtering.
-These operations are highly parallelizable and could therefore benefit significantly from hardware acceleration.
+These operations are highly parallelizable and generatable and could therefore benefit also from a hardware implementation in Chisel.
+Integrating these features with the FFT module could provide a comprehensive DSP solution for various applications.

-## References